mikewongtkd/simsa/docs/data-model.md

 ## Examinee

 - belongs to an Examination
-- belongs to a Cohort
+- belongs to a Group
 - has many Scores
 - is a (has one) User